 Federal Aviation Administration Office of Civil Rights, ACR-1 800 Independence Avenue, S.W.
 Washington, D.C.
 20591

 Federal regulations on unlawful discrimination are available for review in the Airport Manager’s Office.

 In the event of an emergency, ARAs provide mobility-impaired persons means to obtain assistance.
-ARAs are located on concourses C and D, and near the D/E checkpoint and Clocktower Plaza.
+ARAs are located on concourses C and D, and near the D/E checkpoint.

 Parking for persons with disabilities is available at discounted rates in most lots.
 More information regarding disabled parking and rates can be found on our Parking page.